Where to buy the bikinis and outfits from Love Island 2020

 Also new to the series is host Laura Whitmore, who steps into Caroline Flack’s shoes to lead the glamorous islanders through the texts, turned heads and tears which almost certainly lie ahead.

 While it might be a cold and dark in the UK, the sun is shining in the Love Island villa – meaning swimwear, sarongs and sparkles are out in full force.
-If you’re feeling inspired by the islanders’ glam get-ups, you can buy the exact outfits as worn by the ladies in the opening episode now.
+If you’re feeling inspired by the islanders’ glam get-ups, you can buy the exact outfits as worn by the ladies in every episode so far.

 Paige’s gold dress